nemes05/spotify-autohotkey/readme.md

 # Spotify AutoHotKey

-This AHK script adds hotkeys for play/pause, next and previous track.
+This AHK script adds hotkeys for play/pause, next and previous track for spotify.
 In addition it displays a toast notification if spotify is not in focus and a new track is playing.

 ## Usage